camunda/camunda-docs-static/get-started/content/dmn11/deploy.md

 # Next Steps

-Congratulations, you have now sucessfully setup a project with a DMN decision table.
+Congratulations, you have now sucessfully set up a project with a DMN decision table.

 Next,

-* see how you can evaluate the decision using the [REST Api](/manual/reference/rest/decision-definition/post-evaluate/),
+* see how you can evaluate the decision using the [REST API](/manual/reference/rest/decision-definition/post-evaluate/),
 * learn more about DMN by reading the [DMN Reference](/manual/reference/dmn11/),
 * learn more about the [Decision API exposed by Camunda Process Engine](/manual/user-guide/process-engine/decisions/),
 * check how you can invoke the decision from a [BPMN Business Rule Task](/manual/reference/bpmn20/tasks/business-rule-task/),